-- head coverings (unless it is for religious reasons)
+- head coverings (unless worn for religious reasons)

-ISAT is a high stakes test; that is, the results of the test have the potential to make a major impact on the future international study plans of the candidate.
-For this reason, ACER has established security procedures which will be strictly enforced at all times.
+ISAT is a high-stakes test; that is, the results of the test could have a major impact on the future international study plans of the test taker.
+For this reason, ACER has established security procedures that are strictly enforced at all times.

-It is the responsibility of candidates to ensure that they understand that the following are considered to be breaches of test rules:
+It is the responsibility of test takers to ensure that they understand that the following are considered to be breaches of test rules: